ADGEfficiency/programming-resources/lessons-learnt/blog-post.md

 ## Iterating

+Fast iteration can make up for a lot; it’s usually ok to be wrong if you iterate quickly.
+Plans should be measured in decades, execution should be measured in weeks.

 Be conservative on APIs and liberal with implementations.
 Plan to iterate at least three implementations.

 Sturgeon’s law applies to your work as well.
 Don’t linger on one project forever.
 Make new things.
 That’s the only way to learn.